 Criterion 1: The product must fall within the category scope of this standard.
 This standard is applicable to the following categories of cleaning products:

-- General Purpose Cleaners: includes cleaners for use on tables, benches, tiles, windows, walls, floors and other fixed surfaces.
-This includes cleaners for kitchen use; - Sanitary Cleaners: includes cleaners for use on toilets, bathrooms and other wet areas; - Laundry Cleaning Agents: includes household laundry detergents including liquids and powders for washing machine or hand clothes washing use; and - Hand Dishwashing Detergents: includes cleaners for manually washing dishes.
+- General Purpose Cleaners: Includes cleaners for use on tables, benches, tiles, windows, walls, floors and other fixed surfaces.
+This includes cleaners for kitchen use; - Sanitary Cleaners: Includes cleaners for use on toilets, bathrooms and other wet areas; - Laundry Cleaning Agents: Includes household laundry detergents including liquids and powders for washing machine or hand clothes washing use; and - Hand Dishwashing Detergents: Includes cleaners for manually washing dishes; - Machine Dishwashing Detergents: Includes detergents (liquid and powder) and rinse aids intended for use in automatic dishwashers.
+There are two separate categories of product covered by this standard: - Products for use in domestic dishwashers (long-cycle products) i.e. detergents used in machines with wash cycles longer than 15 minutes including short cycles on domestic dishwashers; - o Products for use in commercial dishwashers (short-cycle products) i.e. detergents used in machines with wash cycles less than 15 minutes. - Fabric Softeners or multi component detergents: E.g. stain removers, rinsing agents.